 ...Your residual functional capacit y is what you can still do despite limitations.
-If you have more than one impairment, we will consider all of your impairment(s) of which we are aware.
-We will c onsider your ability to meet certain demands of jobs, such as physical demands, mental demands, sensory requirements, and other functions, as described in paragraphs (b), (c) and (d) of this section.
-Residual functional capacity is an assess ment based on all of the relevant evidence....
+If you have more then one impairment, we will consider all of your impairment(s) of which we are aware.
+We will consider your ability to meet certain demands of jobs, such as physical demands, mental demands, sensory requirements, and other functions, as described in paragraphs (b), (conto) and (d) of this section.
+Residual functional capacity is an assessment based on all of the relevant evidence....
 20 CFR 416.945(a).

-...This assessment of your remaining capacity for work is not a decision on whether you are disabled, but is used as the basis for determining the particular types of work you may be able to do despite your im pairment(s)....
+...This assessment of your remaining capacity for work is not a decision on whether you are disabled, but is used as the basis for determining the particular types of work you may be able to do despite your impairment(s)....
 20 CF R 416.945(a).